www.ameren.com

 Ameren Illinois understands the value in hosting capacity as an enabling activity supporting the efficient interconnection of DERs onto the electrical grid.
 We foresee hosting capacity advancing customer sited DERs as it will provide more transparency around available capacity on the grid, and guide installations to locations that have the least constraints.
 In turn, this will reduce the volume of applications that are not viable, which provides opportunities for more efficiencies to be gained from an Ameren Illinois resource standpoint as well as from the developers' standpoint as they will be less likely to devote time and effort to a non-viable site.
 The hosting capacity studies and related results will provide value with the interconnection process and evolve at the rate of customer interest while prioritizing the safety and reliability of the distribution system and the protection of sensitive system information.

 Hosting capacity analysis estimates the amount of DERs that can be interconnected to the distribution system without requiring major system modifications or upgrades.
 The results can be published in a public facing GIS (Geographic Information System) solution which can be used by third party developers early in the interconnection and application process.
 Ameren Illinois hosting capacity analysis takes into consideration several operating conditions including voltage, loadings, and voltage stability.
 An iterative nodal hosting capacity methodology is used to derive hosting capacity values at the feeder level.
 At each node of a circuit, a DER is modeled and its output is incrementally changed over multiple power flow simulation scenarios.
 System limitations are identified by analyzing power flow results at minimum and maximum loading, and the lowest value determined from the multiple power flow simulation scenarios is deemed the available hosting capacity for that node.
-Additionally, the subtransmission analysis provides a second set of results based on n-1 contingency conditions to highlight system constraints that may impact the maximum amount of available capacity.
+Additionally, the subtransmission analysis results include n-1 contingency conditions to highlight system constraints that may impact the maximum amount of available capacity.
 These values will be input into GIS that will be published as a hosting capacity heat map for third party users to view.
 When the user displays the map, they will be able to search for a specific address or use other zoom functionality like the zoom in (+) and zoom out (-) buttons or by scrolling with a mouse.
 As they zoom in hosting capacity data will present itself in an aggregated grid format.
 The hosting capacity value for circuits running through the grid, the operating voltage, phase designation, and orientation will be shown once the user clicks on the color-coded grid.
 Also, a link to the Ameren Illinois Distributed Generation webpage is available so the user can go directly to the page and gather valuable information regarding the application process in addition to initiating the interconnection application.

 Data accuracy within GIS has a direct impact on hosting capacity values.
 With this understanding, Ameren Illinois spent significant time reviewing asset attributes for devices installed on the distribution system to improve data quality within GIS.
 A thorough data validation effort was also completed prior to posting hosting capacity values where specific screens were completed on a sample of the hosting capacity values that were calculated across the Ameren Illinois service territory.
 While numerous refinements were made as part of this effort, Ameren Illinois does believe that managing the accuracy of GIS data and validating hosting capacity results with each new release will be an ongoing effort.
 New assets are placed into service, legacy assets are retired, and data quality improvements happen daily throughout Ameren Illinois' service territory.
 For this reason, we want to reiterate that the hosting capacity maps should not be viewed as a substitute to the formal interconnection process and related studies.
 Ameren Illinois is committed to resolving imperfections and issues that are identified within the hosting capacity maps and will strive to continuously improve and enhance the maps as the hosting capacity strategy matures.